 Susan had little knowledge of viticulture prior to when they planted their vineyard.
-She enrolled at Napa Valley College and took some of their viticulture and oenology classes – taking several courses with Dr. Stephen Krebs (Dr. Krebs has been a mentor to many we have met with in Napa who either own vineyards or are making their own wine).
+She is a photographer; after moving to Napa, she was a children’s portrait photographer and also photographed weddings and various events.
+She enrolled at Napa Valley College and took some of their viticulture and oenology classes including taking several courses with Dr. Stephen Krebs.
+Dr. Krebs has since retired but was a mentor to many we have met with in Napa Valley who either own vineyards or are making their own wine.

 Despite only managing one acre of vines – this is still approximately 2000 vines based on her row spacing – and depending on the time of year, there is always plenty of details to stay on top of among the vines.
 And even when there isn’t any work to do, the vines are never very far away; Susan can keep a close eye on her vineyard directly from her kitchen sink.

 Their plan was to create a premium wine together – both as a retirement project and also to help with their daughter’s college education.
-However Robert passed away in 2010; Susan did not make wine for several vintages.
+However, life happens, and tragically Robert passed away far too young in 2010 from cancer.
+Susan did not make wine for several vintages.
 She then decided to move forward on her own – creating a business plan through the Small Business Development Center in Napa and learning as much as she could about growing grapes and the wine business.
-She relaunched the brand with the production of the 2012 vintage (to be released in late 2016) and brought the older vintages back to the market.
+She relaunched the brand with the production of the 2012 vintage (this was released in late 2016) and brought the older vintages back to the market.
 Her own description of her efforts is very appropriate: “one acre, one woman, one wine”.

 Since relaunching, Susan has found a unique outlet for promoting her wines – charity events.
 These events have introduced her to potential customers, been helpful for networking with other vintners and her wines have been donated as charity items for raising money for causes ranging from supporting children to classical music.

-It also turned out that Matt really enjoyed her small production wines – introducing some of his friends to her brand and ultimately helping get her a placement in a restaurant.
-When a well respected wine writer takes interest in your wine – it certainly is not a bad way to get some additional exposure as a small vintner.
+It also turned out that Matt really enjoyed her small production wines and even introduced some of his friends to her brand and ultimately helped get her a placement in a restaurant.
+When a well-respected wine writer takes interest in your wine – it certainly is not a bad way to gain some additional exposure as a small vintner.

-Other recognition has been equally rewarding – Susan entered a vintage into the Finger Lakes International Wine Competition – her wine earned a double gold (only 42 of 1500 entries took this medal).
+Other recognition has been equally rewarding; Susan entered a vintage into the Finger Lakes International Wine Competition and her wine earned a double gold (only 42 of 1500 entries took this medal).

-When deciding on a name for their wine Susan referred back to a question she often posed to her children during their formative years.
-She would ask/remind them, “do you know how lucky you are to be living in the Napa Valley”?
+When deciding on a name for their wine Susan referred back to a question, she often posed to her three daughters, Lauren, Ellen & Jennifer during their formative years.
+She would ask/remind them, “do you know how lucky you are to be living in Napa Valley”?
 Turning to the Internet, her daughters searched for an appropriate term in French to describe someone as being lucky.
 Le Chanceaux translates to “the lucky ones” in French.
 And not only lucky, but also blessed.

-And the vineyard itself is a tribute to her daughters, in French it is named “Belles Filles” – which means “beautiful daughters”.
+And the vineyard itself is named in tribute to her daughters, in French it is named “Belles Filles”, which means “beautiful daughters”.

-The 2009 vintage shows a bouquet different than the other vintages (this was the only vintage that did not have a percentage of new French Oak during the aging).
+The 2009 Le Chanceaux shows a bouquet different than the other vintages (this was the only vintage that did not have a percentage of new French Oak during the aging).
 The nose was a bit closed during our tasting and took some more time to open up compared to the other vintages.
-Notes of vanilla, a tobacco smoke and red cherry shows.
-On the palate there is plum and raspberry flavors – more high toned fruit rather than darker fruits.
-Of all the vintages this wine has the most obvious acidity – it is mouth watering especially on the finish which shows a nice tartness.
+Notes of vanilla, a tobacco smoke and red cherry show on the bouquet.
+On the palate there is plum and raspberry flavors showcasing more high-toned fruit rather than darker fruits.
+Of the 2007-2009 vertical we tried, we noticed this wine has the most obvious acidity – it is mouthwatering especially on the finish which offers a lingering tartness.

-Most of Susan’s tiny production (usually no more than 200 cases per year) is sold direct to consumer – via her website.
-However later in 2015 her wine including a one barrel amount of Sauvignon blanc (not estate grown) will be available at Silenus Vintners (a cooperative winery and tasting room just south of Yountville).
-Serious wine enthusiasts can reach out to Susan once her wines are available at Silenus for a personalized tasting.
+Most of Susan’s tiny production (usually no more than 200 cases per year) is sold primarily direct to consumer – via her website.
+However, for a short time her wine including a one-barrel amount of Sauvignon Blanc (not estate grown) was available at Silenus Vintners (a cooperative winery and tasting room just south of Yountville).
+Serious wine enthusiasts can reach out to Susan for a personalized tasting.